utsavanand2/docs/docs/get-started/quickstart-http.md

 sudo inletsctl download [--pro]
 ```

-Start a Python HTTP fileserver (on port 8000)
+## Start a Python HTTP fileserver

+The default port is 8000.
+Careful where you run this command because it will serve the current working folder to the Internet.

 ```bash
 export STORE=/tmp/store/